Introduction

 If you hit any problem, increasing verbosity (-v or even -vv) is usually enough to get an idea of the root of the problem.
 Additionally, -d will show tracebacks of exceptions.

 Subprocess output is shown by default (you can silence it, and anything else not an error) with -q, which enables quiet mode.
-Any subprocess that exist abnormally will be reported, including its invocation arguments.
+Any subprocess that exits abnormally will be reported, including its invocation arguments.

 If you suspect your settings may be the source of some problem, please check our section on Settings, and in particular how to use a default pristine settings